MatthewStebbins/boardgame_inventory/README.md

 ## Features
 - **Add Game**: Add a new game to the inventory using a barcode.
+- **Bulk Upload**: Add multiple games at once by scanning location and game barcodes.
 - **Loan Game**: Loan a game to someone and track who borrowed it.
 - **Return Game**: Mark a game as returned.
 - **List Games**: View all games in the inventory.
 - **Delete Game**: Remove a game from the inventory.
 - **Barcode Lookup**: Fetch game details using an external API.
+- **Export Games**: Export your game collection to CSV or Excel files.
+- **Import Games**: Import games from CSV or Excel files.

 ## Requirements
 - Python 3.7 or higher